jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 Today I want to talk about growth.

 As support people, I don't think we talk about growth enough.
-I think that is because it can be a bit of a double-edged sword.
+My thinking is this is because growth can be a bit of a double-edged sword.

 On one hand, customer growth is exciting!
-More new people are using our tools and talking about our company, and our friends and family might even approve of what we're working on.
+Growth means more new people using our tools and talking about our company, and our friends and family might even recognize what we're working on.

-On the other hand, growth also means more support tickets, more feature requests, and more requests for "just 5 minutes" of our time.
+But, on the other hand, growth also means more support tickets, more feature requests, and more requests for "just 5 minutes" of our time.

 ## Young Wistia

 At Wistia, we went through our first growth spurt in early 2012.
 We had released this new set of features, and for the first time we were really separating ourselves from the competition.
-We were breaking down barriers for lots of potential customers we never had a shot with before.
+We were breaking down barriers and getting interest from lots of potential customers we never had a shot with before.

-At first, the support increase was just a small uptick, a few extra emails here or there.
+At first, the support increase that went along with this release was just a small uptick, a few extra emails here or there.
 Nothing to really be concerned about.

 ## oh yeah, we did